pandeysudip/Rental/README.md

 *Used `traintestsplit` to split the data into training set and testing set.
 80 % data is used for training set and 20 % used for testing set.

 ## Model Building
 Created different classification models to predict patient’s risk of developing lung cancer.
+Two different datasets were used to build the modls;
+### Model on dataset without any additinal features

+### Model on dataset with different additionl columns

-Different models are:
+Different models are built using:
 * `Logistic Regression`
 * `Stochastic Gradient Descent Classifier`
 * `Decision Tree Classifier`